tensorflow/docs/site/en/api_docs/python/tf/Graph.md

 )
 ```

-Creates an `Operation` in this graph.
+Creates an `Operation` in this graph. (deprecated arguments)

+SOME ARGUMENTS ARE DEPRECATED.
+They will be removed in a future version.
+Instructions for updating:
+Shapes are always computed; don't use the compute_shapes as it has no effect.

 This is a low-level interface for creating an `Operation`.
 Most
 programs will not call this method directly, and instead use the